-I don't like to validate his 'bad' behaviour and neither do I want to exhibit any rejecting behaviours
+I don't like to validate his 'bad' behavior and neither do I want to exhibit any rejecting behaviors toward him.

 You're insane!
 You can't control your emotions; you let little things set you off I think you're bipolar.

 Wow, that sounds like a projection of his own fears.
 Redirect the idea back onto himself.

 MLCers have valid feelings, but they also insist feeling things they know to be false.
 Happiness is a common claim, but their behavior and physical appearance tell otherwise, as do their angry and cycling moods.
 Validate the feelings you recognize as genuine.

 I can see and his friends have told me that he is miserable and depressed.
 But according to him, he is so happy, is moving on with his life, and the OW will be a part of it.

 Should you play along or tell him you know that it is not true--either matter-of-factly or with sarcasm?
 There is a time for playing along and a time for confronting him with your knowledge of truth.
 The difficulty is knowing when to use which.

 He will react back with a retort--except possibly to the sincerity.
 Shrug it off, and perhaps add an I'm sorry you feel that way if it feels necessary.

 Everything in my life is your fault.